slotix/dbconvert-streams-website/docs/sources/source-config.md

 layout: doc
 lastUpdated: true
 ---

 # {{ $frontmatter.title }}

-DBConvert Stream readers collects data from external sources such as MySQL, PostgreSQL and writes collected events to a Target system of your choice.
+DBS readers collect data from external sources such as MySQL and PostgreSQL and write the collected events to the target system of your choice.

-In this section general information about source configuration options is provided.
-Some specific configuration options for different sources types are described in corresponding sections.
+This section provides general information about source configuration options.
+Some specific configuration options for different source types are described in the relevant sections.

-Here is an example JSON configuration object.
+Here is an example of a JSON source config object.

 ```JSON
 "source": {